crs4/docker-hadoop/README.md

 ./start-multi-container-services.sh --init-weave hadoop-2.6.0
 ```

-The option `--init-weave` can be omitted if a Weave Network is already running and properly configured i.e., WeaveDNS would be configured with the *docker-hadoop* domain (default domain is *hadoop.docker.local*).
+The option `--init-weave` can be omitted if a Weave Network is already running and properly configured such that WeaveDNS uses the *docker-hadoop* domain (default domain is *hadoop.docker.local*).

 Finally, you have to access to the *client container* to use Hadoop services via command line interface (CLI).

 ### Multi Container (multi host): Docker Cluster [multi-container] ###

-In order to start *hadoop-docker* on a Docker cluster you have to provide a configuration file containing the hostnames of the Docker hosts which compose the cluster.
+In order to start *docker-hadoop* on a Docker cluster you have to provide a configuration file containing the hostnames of the Docker hosts which compose the cluster.

 An example of cluster configuration file (e.g., `cluster.config`):